 My involvement in the Mount Royal Community Association began as a concern for pedestrians and cyclists on our community roads.
-At the time, the perception was that vehicles were travelling at unsafe speeds, in excess of the marked speed limit.
-This was brought forward to city police, who stated that in previous efforts to enforce, the majority, were, in fact, driving within the speed posted on the street.
+At the time, the perception was that vehicles were traveling at unsafe speeds, more than the marked speed limit.
+When speed was brought forward to city police, who stated that in previous efforts to enforce, the majority, were, in fact, driving within the speed posted on the street.
 A subsequent meeting with Alderman John Mar ended with a similar response.
-Yet I would come back to my community and find myself shaking my head while impatient drivers tailgated, honked horns, shook fists, refused to yield and in one situation, collided into my SUV while I yielded to allow him to pass.
+I would come back to my community and find myself shaking my head while impatient drivers tailgated, honked horns, shook fists, refused to yield and in one situation, collided into my SUV while I yielded to allow him to pass.

-It wasn’t until a very tragic accident early this summer involving a 12-year-old boy, that I realized the broader scope of the issue.
+It wasn’t until a very tragic accident early this summer involving a 12-year-old boy that I realized the broader scope of the issue.
 The 12-year-old boy was thrown a considerable distance, up a steep hill and the SUV was unable to stop until only a few meters short of a full block.
-The injuries sustained by the boy were extensive and he passed over the following day.
-My immediate reaction when I viewed the scene was that the SUV had travelling at considerable speed, much greater than the speed limit.
+The injuries sustained by the boy were extensive, and he passed over the following day.
+My immediate reaction when I viewed the scene was that the SUV had traveled at considerable speed, much higher than the speed limit.
 I was quickly assured that in fact what I witnessed was indicative of 50km an hour.
 I was mortified.
 Upset, angry and in disbelief, all I could say was, “If this is 50k, then 50k is not okay!”

 NHMRC Road Accident Research Unit